 Direct Service Connection

 - A direct service connection occurs when the disability occurred directly due to military service.
 In these cases, you must show evidence of your current disability, evidence of the incident that caused the disease or injury and provide medical evidence that the occurrence caused the current disability or disease.

 - An aggravated service connection can be established in cases where you entered military service with a pre-existing condition that is noted in your entrance medical exam.
 You will need to provide evidence that active military service or an incident during your service aggravated this condition.

 Presumed Service Connection

 - A presumed service connection can be established when you (if you have served at least 90 days) develop a disability or chronic condition within one year of active service.
-Some examples of chronic conditions arthritis, diabetes or hypertension.
+Some examples of chronic conditions include arthritis, diabetes or hypertension.
 Federal law lists the disabilities and illnesses that are presumed to result from active military service.
-The disability must appear within a certain amount of time after active service and the lengths of time vary by type of disease or disability.
-You can find additional information on specific presumed conditions here: https://benefits.va.gov/BENEFITS/factsheets/serviceconnected/presumption.pdf
+The disability must appear within a certain amount of time after active service.
+The lengths of time vary by type of disease or disability.
+You can find additional information on specific presumed conditions here.

 - What if I have Post-Traumatic Stress Disorder (PTSD)?